GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: RESULTS

 \subsection{Qualitative Results}

-Fig. \ref{fig:qual_results} presents some qualitative results of our GBD-TS method on the ETH/UCY and SDD datasets.
+Fig. \ref{fig:qual_results} presents the qualitative results of our GDTS method on the ETH/UCY and SDD datasets.
 The target pedestrian in the scene (a) turns right while moving straight in the scene (b) and (c).
-From the left column, it can be observed that the goals from the final prediction (in cyan) are closer to the ground truth (in yellow) compared to the goal estimations obtained from the goal prediction module (in blue), indicating that the diffusion models can improve FDE.
+From the left column, it can be observed that the goals from the final prediction (in cyan) are closer to the ground truth (in yellow) compared to the goal estimations obtained from the goal estimation module (in blue), indicating that the diffusion models can improve FDE.
 The middle column shows the \textit{common goal} $g_*$ and the roughly denoised trajectory generated by the trunk stage, demonstrating that the \textit{common goal} can guide the denoised trajectory growing toward the correct direction.
-The right column shows the final prediction results, demonstrating the ability of GBD-TS to generate future trajectory predictions with different modalities.
+The right column shows the final prediction results, demonstrating the ability of GDTS to generate future trajectory predictions with different modalities.